 What Is Tattoo Ink Made Of?

-There are no federal regulations for inks placed under the skin, compared to foods or even some cosmetics.
+There are no federal regulations for inks placed under the skin, compared to foods, or even some cosmetics.
 A study by the University of Arizona found that nearly every brand of tattoo ink uses different ingredients.

 Tattoo Ink Composition

 Carriers will keep the ink more evenly mixed, free from pathogens and aid in application.
 When alcohol is used as a base, it will increase the permeability of the skin, transporting more pigment into the dermis.

 Homemade tattoo inks will often use vodka as a carrier.
-Carriers are normally harmless substances which, if administered correctly, will prevent infection or any potential poisoning.
+Carriers are normally harmless substances which, if administered correctly, will prevent infection or any potential ink poisoning.

 Pigments Used in Tattoo Ink

-Pigments are what give tattoos the often vivid colors.
-In the past, pigments used to be made with ground up carbon or ash, to create a black ink.
+Pigments are what give tattoos the often-vivid colors.
+In the past, pigments used to be made with ground-up carbon or ash to create a black ink.
 Many ancient tribes used the soot from charred woods for their tribal markings.

 The controversy with some pigments arises from the use of heavy metals to make the basic colors.
-Different ones are used to create specific colors, as follows:
+Different ones are used to create specific colors; as follows:

 To reduce production costs, some tattoo ink manufacturers will blend heavy metal pigments with lightening agents, like lead or titanium.
 Pigments can also be made from other elements, including calcium, antimony, beryllium, sulfur or arsenic.

 While many of the pigments have been approved for cosmetic use, others have been developed for industrial purposes.
 This includes pigments found in automotive paints or printer ink, which were never intended for use on our skin.

 Are Organic or Vegan Tattoo Inks Safer?

-Some organic inks will be produced using animal products, like bone char, shellac from beetles or animal fat glycerin.
+Some organic inks will be produced using animal products, like bone char, shellac from beetles, or animal fat glycerin.
 Other organic compounds used for pigmentation can include beeswax or cod liver oil.

 Glow In The Dark Tattoo Inks

-Some of these inks may contain phosphorus which can be toxic, depending on the source or method of delivery.
-Those which don’t, still might contain plant-based ingredients that can cause allergic reactions.
+Some of these inks may contain phosphorus, which can be toxic depending on the source or method of delivery.
+Those which don’t still might contain plant-based ingredients that can cause allergic reactions.
 Studies have found there have been more adverse skin reactions to UV tattoos than traditional ink-based tattoos.